EstelleYU/EstelleYU/README.md

 ![header](https://github.com/EstelleYU/EstelleYU/blob/main/Bean.jpg?raw=true)

-<br>Hi, I'm Estelle!! 👋 </br>
+<br>Hello world, I'm Estelle!! 👋👋 </br>

-<br>I see myself as a fast learner and enthusiastic student.
 <br>Some experience in data analysis as a M.D. graduate led me on the path of a developer.
-<br>I painfully studied R by myself for projects and the paper.
-(Google was my tutor, of course)
+<br>At graduate school, I learned lots of statistical methods for big data using R.
-<br>But, thanks to Dr. Charles's courses from freeCodeCamp I got on my way to development🚶‍♀️
+<br>Some python courses from freeCodeCamp(thanks to Dr. Chuck!), I got on my way to dev.
 <br>I’m currently studying JAVA and Spring at CodeStates bootcamp(since April 2022).
+<br>Now I can say, Python was easy breezy compare with JAVA. 😂😂
+<br>However, I see myself as a fast learner and enthusiastic student! 🙌
-<br>I want to be a entry level back-end developer at the end of this year.🙌 </br>
+<br>So I hope to be a junior level back-end developer at the end of this year. </br>
 <br></br>
 <br>✨</br>
 <br></br>